These loans are used to build new homes. This loan is like a line of credit that you can draw off of to pay the builder as the home is built.

 2. You need to find a builder that you are comfortable with.
 There are some resources for you to do that.
 The Madison County Home Builders Association can help.

-4. Now the process starts.
+4. Now our process starts.
 At this point, you are between 4 and 6 weeks from closing on the construction loan.
 We will order an appraisal that is based on the plans and specs and the value of the lot.
 I will also send all of this information to an underwriter who will underwrite your loan.
 Once we have everything, then we can close on your construction loan.

 After Closing on your Construction Loan